substrate-developer-hub/newsletter/draft/2023-04-substrate-newsletter.md

+# April updates for Substrate and Polkadot devs ⚪️

+Welcome to the April edition of the Substrate developer newsletter - the best place to discover the latest news from the Substrate and Polkadot community.
+We cover everything, from upcoming events and newly released learning material to technical updates for developers building with Substrate and FRAME.

+Don’t forget, the newsletter is open to community contributions, so if there’s any news you’d like to see featured, don’t hesitate: make a PR to the next edition [here](https://github.com/substrate-developer-hub/newsletter/pulls).
 ## ⭐TL;DR and important announcements

 - Data collected by SubWallet & Dotinsights showed that Polkadot nomination pools [surpassed 3M DOT](https://twitter.com/dotinsights_xyz/status/1643240360578281472) in total stake with 8K+ pool members, and Web3 Foundation Grants Program achieved [the 500 project milestone](https://twitter.com/dotinsights_xyz/status/1644281591727022080) by the end of Q1 2023.
 For a panoramic view of growth trends within the Polkadot ecosystem, check out [Polkadot Deep Dive Report Q1 2023](https://dotinsights.subwallet.app/polkadot-report-q1-2023-en/).